Art

 7. The Creation of Adam by Michelangelo Buonarroti (1512)

-One of the 10 most famous paintings in the world, this fresco depicts God conferring life upon Adam in The Book of Genesis.
+One of the 10 most famous paintings in the world and definitely the most famous of the Michelangelo paintings, this fresco depicts God conferring life upon Adam in The Book of Genesis.
 It is often parodied and referenced in popular culture.

 The painting, created by the famed Italian Renaissance artist between 1508 and 1512, is located on the ceiling of the Vatican’s Sistine Chapel.